daos-stack/daos/doc/admin/installation.md

 ```

 This command clones the DAOS git repository (path referred as ${daospath}
-below) and initilizes all the submodules automatically.
+below) and initializes all the submodules automatically.

 ### Building DAOS & Dependencies